aws-amplify/docs/docs/lib/project-setup/fragments/flutter/prereq/prereq.md

 - Install [Flutter](https://flutter.dev/docs/get-started/install) version 1.20.0 or higher
 - Setup your [IDE](https://flutter.dev/docs/get-started/editor?tab=androidstudio)
 - Android API level 16 (Jelly Bean) or higher
+- Depending on the Amplify a categories that you are integrating into your application, you must target an iOS platform version of at least 11.0.
+Some Amplify categories may require 13.0.
+Please see the documentation for the categories you are importing for their minimum iOS platform requirements.